adrmartins/typescript-axios-request/README.md

 # typescript-axios-request
-This is a simple API request with typescript and axios
+This is a simple API request with typescript and axios without SSL verification.